official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 215 Minute Reith to COSSEC, 21 March 2003, ‘Phase IV Planning – Taking Stock’.
 216 Minute Dodds to Chancellor, 24 March 2003, ‘Iraq: UK Military Contribution to Post‑Conflict Iraq’.

-81

-Executive Summary611.
-DFID’s focus on poverty reduction and the channelling of assistance through multilateral institutions instilled a reluctance, before the invasion, to engage on anything other than the immediate humanitarian response to conflict.
+611. DFID’s focus on poverty reduction and the channelling of assistance through multilateral institutions instilled a reluctance, before the invasion, to engage on anything other than the immediate humanitarian response to conflict.